-Gen. Museveni’s domestic repression in Uganda and multiple invasions of neighboring countries such as Rwanda, DR Congo and South Sudan have caused the deaths of millions of innocent African civilians and has been well documented by the United Nations, Amnesty International, and Human Rights Watch, as a simple Google search will confirm.
+Gen. Museveni’s domestic repression in Uganda and multiple invasions of neighboring countries such as Rwanda, DR Congo, and South Sudan have caused the deaths of millions of innocent African civilians.

 Mr. Sam Kutesa, as foreign affairs minister, has been Gen. Museveni’s top advisor and spokesperson.
-He is part and parcel of all these transgressions including the invasion of neighboring countries, which is a violation of the United Nations’ cardinal rule — the respect for national sovereignty and territorial integrity.
+He is part and parcel of all these transgressions including the invasion of neighboring countries which is a violation of the United Nation’s cardinal rule — the respect for national sovereignty and territorial integrity.
 In 2005 the International Court of Justice found Uganda liable for what amounts to war crimes in Congo (massacres and plunder) as a result of the invasions and occupation of Congo.
 Uganda was ordered to pay $10 billion in reparations.

 The Court found that “Uganda violated the principles of non-use of force in international relations and of non-intervention; that it violated its obligations under international human rights law and international humanitarian law; and that it violated other obligations owed to the Democratic Republic of the Congo.”

 Mr. Kutesa is also reputed to be one of Uganda’s most corrupt officials.
 His name was mentioned in a cable to the U.S. Department of State by former U.S. ambassador to Uganda Jerry Lanier in which he discussed officials who were alleged to have received millions of dollars in bribes from foreign oil companies.
 The cables were published on Wikileaks.